saleor/saleor-docs/docs/integrations/openexchangerates.md

 > **Note**
 >
-> Heroku users can use the [Scheduler add-on](https://elements.heroku.com/addons/scheduler) to automatically call the command daily at a predefined time.
+> Heroku users can use the [Scheduler add-on](https://elements.heroku.com/addons/scheduler) to automatically call the command daily at a pre-defined time.